Skip to content

 Then locate the published table by its identifier:

-mainsequence data-node list --filter identifier__contains=example_random_number_
+mainsequence meta-table list --filter identifier__contains=daily_random_number

-mainsequence data-node detail <DATA_NODE_STORAGE_ID>
+mainsequence meta-table detail <META_TABLE_UID>

 If your local project auth has expired or your .env does not yet contain fresh project JWTs, refresh them first: